 What happened next was rather exciting to this boring stay at home momma (it’s sad when you get excited about new cleaning hacks :))

-With little to no effort all that grime on our LVT wiped up in no time with nail polish remover.
+With little to no effort, all of that grime on our Luxury vinyl tile wiped up in no time with nail polish remover.

 Thanks to a little acetone, that old floor glue (and dirt) is history.